SimpleLab-Inc/wsb/docs/contributing.md

 Create a **new issue** if you find a problem you want to fix, identify an error in the code, or propose a refactor.
 Be sure to review existing issues first before posting, to ensure you do not double post.
 Follow the following steps to post an issue:

 -   Clearly label new issue; e.g. if you have an issue about the transformer for AZ, label the issue accordingly: `transformer/az {descriptive message}`.
--   Use "labels" to clearly mark what part of the pipeline your issue addresses.
+-   Use "labels" (e.g., "transformer", "downloader", "analysis", "bugfix", etc.) to clearly mark what part of the pipeline your issue addresses.
--   Include a clear description of the issue
+-   Include a clear description of the issue.

 For issues concerning larger refactors or feature developments, indicate that the issue needs review as a proposal and be sure to include your proposed plan.